coder-mike/microvium/doc/reference.md

 ### Unicode Support

 The compile-time engine has full unicode support and uses UTF16 internally to store strings.
-The runtime
+The runtime (WIP)

 ### MicroviumCompileTime.defineStringMethod